jasonycin/nationstates.js/README.md

 ## Private Commands
 ➡ [Dispatch Documentation](https://heaveria-ns.github.io/nationstates.js/classes/Dispatch.html)
 ### Dispatches
-An easy way to interact with the NationStates Private Commands and add, remove, or edit dispatches in a highl-level way.
+An easy way to interact with the NationStates Private Commands and add, remove, or edit dispatches in a high-level way.
 Enumerators have also been provided for `mode`, `category`, `subcategory` for ease of use.
 Here are some examples:
 #### 1. Adding a dispatch